Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Detection-Engineer/2025-11-10-Access-Token-Manipulation.md

 - Dump credentials from memory (commonly from lsass.exe) to obtain NTLM password hashes.
 Tools like **Mimikatz** historically do this.

-- Use the hash to authenticate to other Windows hosts/services that accept NTLM (SMB, WMI, RPC, WinRM, etc.), typically via tools or native APIs that accept hashes instead of passwords.
+- Use the hash to authenticate to other Windows hosts/services that accept NTLM (SMB, WMI,..), typically via tools or native APIs that accept hashes instead of passwords.

 - Gain access on the target host under the victim user’s privileges and continue lateral movement.